rust3ds/rust3ds-template/README.md

+# Deprecated
+This repository has been deprecated in favour of the new example projects present within the new ctru-rs version of the Rust3DS toolchain.
+Also, the build instructions here documented aren't valid for our new projects.
+For more information about the new tools and libraries, check [ctru-rs](https://github.com/rust3ds/ctru-rs).

 # Rust 3DS Template

 An example project demonstrating how to compile and run Rust programs on the Nintendo 3DS using [ctru-rs](https://github.com/rust3ds/ctru-rs).